Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

 As the condensate spins down, the vortex population decreases, reducing the vortex-line density $l_v$.
 For 2D systems, $l_v$ can be approximated by computing the vortex population over a given area, which leads to increased intervortex spacing $\ell_0$ from the Kolmogorov to the Vinen regime.

 As shown in Fig.~\ref{fig:nr_decay}, the vortex density exhibits a distinct scaling behavior with respect to time, further confirming the turbulent behavior of the condensate.
 During the initial Kolmogorov turbulent regime, the vortex-line density $l_v$ scales as $t^{-3/2}$, transitioning to $t^{-1}$ scaling in the later Vinen turbulent regime.
 This temporal decay of vortex-line density is attributed to vortex breakdown in the Kolmogorov regime, as well as to sound radiation (Kelvin-wave emission) and vortex reconnection in the Vinen regime \cite{Leadbeatera, Leadbeater, Cidrim2017}.
-For shorter spin-down times, the $t^{-3/2}$ scaling persists over a longer timescale, corresponding to a broader spatial extent of the $k^{-3/2}$ scaling in the incompressible kinetic energy spectrum (Fig.~\ref{fig:kolmogorov_vinen}).
+For shorter spin-down times, the $t^{-3/2}$ scaling persists over a longer timescale, corresponding to a broader spatial extent of the $k^{-3/2}$ scaling in the incompressible kinetic energy spectrum (Fig.~\ref{fig:kolmogorov_vinen}). { Due to the intrinsic scales of the Gross–Pitaevskii framework, the power-law behavior observed here is limited to laboratory-scale systems.
+However, the functional form of this scaling, the $k^{-5/3}$ spectrum, is consistent with the incompressible turbulence spectrum reported in a distinct astrophysical context~\cite{Mocz2017, Sivakumar2025} and system with large number of vortices~\cite{Warszawski2012, supp}.
+This similarity in spectral behavior, despite the vast difference in physical scales and systems, suggests a common underlying turbulent mechanism may be at play.}

 Despite the spatial and temporal profiles of energy and vortex density indicating turbulent behavior, the onset of turbulence after the condensate spins down requires further investigation.
 We analyze the temporal behavior of the kinetic energy components and observe that the incompressible kinetic energy (associated with vortex flow) initially dominates but decreases as the condensate spins down without rotational forcing to inject vortices into the system.
 The quantum pressure energy, which is not associated with the velocity flow of the condensate, becomes dominant over the incompressible component.
 The spin-down time marks the crossover point where the quantum pressure component surpasses the incompressible component, beyond which Kolmogorov turbulence is observed in the condensate.
 This finding contrasts with turbulent decay in self-gravitating condensates, as reported in Ref.~\cite{Sivakumar2025}, where the dominance of the quantum pressure component indicates the absence of turbulence.
 This discrepancy is attributed to differences in the turbulent decay mechanisms.
 In the self-gravitating case, the decay of incompressible kinetic energy results from the instantaneous expulsion of vortex structures, whereas in the spin-down case, it arises from more gradual vortex decay.
 Despite reaching the spin-down time, vortices persist in the condensate (see Fig.~\ref{fig:denprofile_nr}) for a sufficient duration to undergo an energy cascade and exhibit turbulent behavior.